mikota/q2pro/doc/action.md

 - `printrules [0/1]` - server cvar, default 0.
 If enabled, a printout of the rules will display once the countdown begins in Teamplay modes.

 ### Espionage
-See included Espionage.md file for details.
-Taken from AQ2:ETE, these additions are optional server vars to create a larger variety of gameplay.
+Inspired by AQ2:ETE, these additions are optional server vars to create a different variety of gameplay.
 Review the document called Espionage.md to understand how to run a server and how to create and edit scene files.
 - `esp [0/1]` - Activates Espionage mode.
 Default 0
 - `atl [0/1]` - Sets Assassinate the Leader mode, if esp is enabled.
 - `etv [0/1]` - Sets Escort the VIP mode, will default to Assassinate the Leader if the map configuration is missing or malformed